dfinity/examples/motoko/basic_bitcoin/README.md

    address](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)
    where the funds can be spent using the raw (untweaked) internal key (so-called P2TR key path spend, but untweaked).
-The advantage of this approach compared to the one below is its significantly smaller fee per transaction because checking the transaction signature is analogous to P2PK but uses Schnorr instead of ECDSA.
+The advantage of this approach compared to P2TR script spends is its significantly smaller fee per transaction because checking the transaction signature is analogous to P2PK but uses Schnorr instead of ECDSA.
 IMPORTANT: Note that [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#cite_note-23)